making/cfcr-aws/README.md

-## Deloy Cloud Foundry Container Runtime (Kubernetes on BOSH) on AWS
+## How to deploy Cloud Foundry Container Runtime (Kubernetes on BOSH) on AWS

 ### Deploy CFCR